-Birthday: October 3 Justin Solondz pleaded guilty to conspiracy and arson for his involvement in the Earth Liberation Front (ELF) arson of the University of Washington's Center for Urban Horticulture in 2001 and the Romania Chevrolet dealership in
+Birthday: October 3 Justin Solondz pleaded guilty to conspiracy and arson for his involvement in the Earth Liberation Front (ELF) arson of the University of Washington's Center for Urban Horticulture in 2001 and the Romania Chevrolet dealership in Eugene, Oregon.

-Eugene, Oregon.
 Justin was imprisoned in China for three years prior to extradition.
 His anticipated release date is 9/23/2017.
-Brian Vaillancourt M42889Robinson Correctional Center 13423 East 1150th Avenue Robinson, Illinois 62454 Birthday: September 5 Brian Vaillancourt was arrested in February 2013 in Chicago for allegedly trying to burn down a McDonalds.
+Brian Vaillancourt M42889 Robinson Correctional Center 13423 East 1150th Avenue Robinson, Illinois 62454 Birthday: September 5 Brian Vaillancourt was arrested in February 2013 in Chicago for allegedly trying to burn down a McDonalds.
 In February 2013, he pleaded guilty and received a sentence of nine years.
-More information: j.mp/vaillancourt

-PUERTO RICAN INDEPENDENCE

-Oscar López Rivera #87651-024

-FCI Terre Haute

-Post Office Box 33

-Terre Haute, Indiana 47808

-Birthday: January 6

-Oscar López-Rivera was born in San Sebastian, Puerto Rico on
+PUERTO RICAN INDEPENDENCE Oscar López Rivera #87651-024 FCI Terre Haute Post Office Box 33 Terre Haute, Indiana 47808 Birthday: January 6 Oscar López-Rivera was born in San Sebastian, Puerto Rico on January 6, 1943.
+At the age of 12, he moved to Chicago with his family.
+He was a well-respected community activist and a prominent independence leader for many years prior to his arrest.
+Oscar was one of the founders of the Rafael Cancel Miranda High School, now known as the Dr. Pedro Albizu Campos High School and the Juan Antonio Corretjer Puerto Rican Cultural Center.
+He was a community organizer for the Northwest Community Organization (NCO), ASSPA, ASPIRA and the 1st Congregational Church of Chicago.
+He helped to found FREE, (a half-way house for convicted drug addicts) and ALAS (an educational program for Latino prisoners at Stateville Prison in Illinois).
 He was active in various community struggles, mainly in the area of health care, employment and police brutality.
 He also participated in the development of the Committee to Free the Five Puerto Rican Nationalists.
 In 1975, he was forced underground, along with other comrades.
 He was captured on May 29, 1981, after 5 years of being persecuted by the FBI as one of the most feared fugitives from US "justice."
 More information: boricuahumanrights.org